 For instance, Spindle uses polyester thread to stitch the organic cotton fabric and organic wool batting into a quilt.
 This is standard practice across the organic mattress industry, but I usually have to badger mattress companies to reveal this information (and some refuse to say).
 Spindle estimates that the thread comprises less than 0.1% of the weight of the mattress.

 In addition, Spindle uses a heat resistant para-aramid thread (Kevlar; AKA poly-para-phenylene terephthalamide) to seal the mattress seams.
 Without this, the seams are vulnerable to flames.
 This kind of thread is, again, standard for the organic mattress industry and is permitted under organic certification rules.
 Spindle estimates that the use of Kevlar comprises less than 0.001% of the mattress’s weight.

 Finally, the Spindle mattress is encased in organic cotton with a zipper that has nylon teeth, and a metal trolley and pull tab.

-Spindle mattresses are made with robustly certified organic materials.
+Although they lack Made Safe certification, which is arguably the most important mattress certification, Spindle mattresses are made with robustly certified organic materials.
 These comprise: